marianne-s/Multimedia-fugacity-models-Level3/README.md

 # Multimedia-fugacity-models-Level3
-  Level 3 multimedia fugacity model for the Environmental Chemistry course </br>
+  Level 3 multimedia fugacity model for the Environmental Chemistry course in the University of Amsterdam </br>

 ## Jupyter immediat executable environment: